-Counselling / Psychotherapy provides your child with a safe space to voice out the issues that they are facing without having the fear of being judged by anybody.
-This aids them to express themselves more and to be able to do so freely.
-It also helps your child to cope better with their issues & situations by validating your child’s emotions.
-Counselling / Psychotherapy has been proven to be beneficial to children
+Counselling / Psychotherapy provides your child with a safe space to voice out the issues they are facing without fearing being judged by anybody.
+Counselling / Psychotherapy aids them to express themselves more and be able to do so freely.
+It also helps your child cope better with their issues & situations by validating your child’s emotions.
+Counselling / Psychotherapy has been proven to be beneficial to children.

 In general, about 8 to 10 weekly sessions are required.
-However, the number of sessions depends on individuals and the complexity of the case.
+However, the number of sessions depends on individuals and the case’s complexity.

 Will I be receiving updates and/or reports on my child?

 We are mindful that parents are eager to know the progress of the therapy.
-Typically, updates are only provided when there is critical information to be informed.
+Typically, updates are only provided when critical information is to be informed.
 Hence, updates are not provided after every session.

-However, you may request for an update from the clinician in-charge after the session and they are able to give you a short debrief on how the session went.
+However, you may request an update from the clinician in charge after the session, and they can give you a short debrief on how the session went.
 However, details from the conversations between your child and their clinician will not be shared due to confidentiality and privacy reasons.
-It is important for you and your child to trust the therapeutic process for therapy to work.
+You and your child need to trust the therapeutic process for therapy to work.

-However, we our clinicians will break confidentiality and inform you when following circumstances are met:
+However, our clinicians will break confidentiality and inform you when the following circumstances are met:

 - Suicidal ideation